reema0814/mslearn-fabric/Instructions/Labs/08-data-warehouse-analyze-data-in-a-warehouse.md

 1. **Click the Copilot logo again** and select:

     ```
-    Suggest Content for this Report - GO
+    Suggest Content for this Report
     ```

 1. **Expand each suggestion** to show the text of the prompt and what will be created.
 This helps illustrate the range of suggestions Copilot can provide.

-1. Select **Sales Orders Trends** report as it's usually a decent report to work with.
+1. Select **Sales Trend Identification** report as it's usually a decent report to work with.
 Note that the report generated can vary.

 1. Click **Edit** to demonstrate that you can adjust the query and customize the report.

-1. **Modify one of the visuals** by deleting the "DayName" field and adding "MonthName" instead.
-This showcases how you can adjust visuals as needed.

-1. **Delete a visual that isn't helpful** to create space on the page for further customization.

-1. **Add a new Narrative Visualization** in the created space and click Copilot within the visual.

 1. **Clear the input box** and select: